compareasiagroup/cgg_data_services_docs/source/index.html.md

-email OR phone | An application record will be created with email/phone information vertical | Used to identify segmentation config locale | Used to identify segmentation config attributes/usercityEventName | not sure what is required-lixing providerCode | this is required providerName | this is required productCode | this is required productName | this is required tc_consent | has to be "true" attributes/application_form/application form fields | CRM have to receive application form fields and value to display these information
+email OR phone | An application record will be created with email/phone information vertical | Used to identify segmentation config locale | Used to identify segmentation config attributes/usercityEventName | not sure what value is required-lixing providerCode | this is required providerName | this is required productCode | this is required productName | this is required tc_consent | has to be "true" attributes/application_form/application form fields | CRM have to receive additional application form fields and value to display these information

 ### optional fields
 utm_source, utm_campaign, utm_medium | if a customer is from a marketing platform (FB, Google, email), these fields must present